 The biggest question I ask myself when I see VMsafe appliances is: will it replace my current virtual firewall setup?
 Replace my Anti-virus? or Both?
 I am seeing a trend that gives me pause.
 That is a VMsafe appliance being more than one thing.
 For example, Trend Micro is an Anti-Virus company that bought Third Brigade (a firewall company) and are now in the mix of merging the two technologies into one.
 What has happened to one tool that does one thing and does that one thing very well?
 Continue reading VMsafe Firewalls, Are They Real Firewalls or Something More?

-There has been quite a bit of debate about SMB virtualization and what they want.
-However, no one has really looked into whether or not the SMB can afford virtualization.
-There is quite a bit of talk that says that the SMB wants everything for free, or that they will get immediate benefits from virtualization, but can they actually afford VMware, HyperV, XenServer, or KVM?
+There has been quite a bit of debate about SMB virtualization and what vendors think they need.
+However, no one has really looked into whether or not the SMB market can afford virtualization.
+There is quite a bit of noise that states that the SMB wants everything for free, or that they will receive immediate benefits from virtualization, but can they actually afford it?
+Continue reading Can the SMB Afford Virtualization?